tgraulich/Balmorel_GitHub_Tutorial/doc/index.md

 :::::{tabs}
 ::::{group-tab} GitHub
 We go to the main file view.
-We click the Search magnifying class at the very top, type "position", and click enter.
+We click the Search magnifying class at the very top, type `execute_unload "MainResults.gdx"`, and click enter.
 We see every instance, including the context.

 :::{admonition} Searching in a forked repository will not work instantaneously!